parhammmm/djan-n-go/README.md

 	djan-n-go.py init -n name_of_the_project -b project_directory

-### To clone an existing project

-	djan-n-go.py clone

-or if you prefere to pass the arguments directly:

-	djan-n-go.py clone -n name_of_the_project -b project_directory -r repository_address

 Once you have your project, you must configure django's settings change settings/common.py for development.
 You also have settings/development.py and settings/production.py settings in the same folder.

 ## Some notes